berkeley-dsep-infra/datahub/.github/ISSUE_TEMPLATE/datahub-package-addition---change-request.md

 This helps us clean up unused packages after a term ends.

-**If you tried to make your PR for this first, what issue did you encounter that prevented it from working?**
+**If you tried to submit a PR for this first, what issue did you encounter that prevented it from working?**

 **Any additional information we should know about?**